Mariners vs. Athletics Player Props Betting Odds

 Kelenic Stats

-- Kelenic hopes to build on a five-game hitting streak in this matchup.
-During his last five outings he is batting .400 with a double, two home runs, three walks and four RBI.
+- Kelenic will look for his seventh straight game with a hit in this matchup.
+In his last 10 games he is hitting .316 with a double, three home runs, three walks and seven RBI.

 Kelenic Recent Games